Politics of North Korea: Protests

 In 2005, a riot began at Kim Il Sung Stadium during a World Cup qualification match, after a dispute between a North Korean player and a Syrian referee and the subsequent disqualification of the player.

 Between 2006 and 2007, "market riots" erupted in the countryside when the government "unsuccessfully tried to restart" the Public Distribution System.
 Andrei Lankov goes on to say that the "outbreak of public discontent usually happens at the markets when vendors believe that their right to make money is being unfairly infringed by some decision of the authorities".

 In June 2011, it was reported that the government had ordered universities to cancel most classes until April 2012, sending students to work on construction projects, presumably for fear of similar developments as in North Africa.
 In the previous months, the regime had ordered riot gear from China.
 However, "as soon as universities were reopened, graffiti appeared again.
 Perhaps the succession is not the real reason, but greater awareness among North Koreans could lead to changes."

 Transition of power to Kim Jong Un

 Political power

 After the death of Kim Jong Il on 17 December 2011, his youngest son, Kim Jong Un, inherited the political leadership of the DPRK.
 The succession of power was immediate: Kim Jong Un became Supreme Commander of the Korean People's Army on 30 December 2011, was appointed first secretary of the Workers’ Party of Korea (WPK) on 11 April 2012, and was entitled first chairman of the National Defense Commission (NDC) two days later.
 To gain complete political power, he became the military rank of Marshal of the KPA.

+In 2016, North Korea created the State Affairs Commission, which replaced the National Defense Commission as the country's highest government entity and expanded Kim Jong Un's formal powers as its chairman.